aisingapore/TagUI/README.md

 For Microsoft [Power Automate Desktop](https://flow.microsoft.com/en-us/desktop/) users, you'll be happy to know that there's 2-way integration with TagUI out of the box (for business continuity if you switch between the 2 apps).
 Also, do check out other leading open-source RPA tools, to see if they meet your needs better - [OpenRPA](https://github.com/open-rpa/openrpa) & [OpenFlow](https://github.com/open-rpa/openflow), [OpenBots](https://www.linkedin.com/posts/openbots_openbots-studio-demo-support-for-tag-ui-activity-6788174021964943361-RrUD), [Robocorp](https://youtu.be/HAfQpNZVbKI).
 All of them support enterprise-grade orchestrating and running TagUI robots from their orchestrator.

+There is also a Chinese [usage guide](http://www.tagui.com.cn) and [TagUI repository](https://gitee.com/TagUIcn).
+We welcome more languages with open arms.

 ![TagUI Roadmap](https://raw.githubusercontent.com/kelaberetiv/TagUI/master/src/media/roadmap.png)

 # Enterprise Security by design